STAFF:

 Managing Editor

-Celeste has covered local, state, and national news as a staff reporter for media outlets including The Providence Journal, The New York Daily News, Newsweek, and Condé Nast.
+Celeste has covered local, state, and national news on the staff of outlets including The Providence Journal, The New York Daily News, Newsweek, and Condé Nast.

 She is a longstanding U.S. correspondent for Australian Broadcasting Corporation radio and a contributor to Nieman Reports, a journal of the Nieman Foundation for Journalism at Harvard.

-Celeste has also freelanced for NBC News, The Boston Globe, Hearst Magazines, and Sirius XM, among other outlets, and is the co-author of a public service book on voting technology.
+Celeste has freelanced for NBC News, The Boston Globe, Hearst Magazines, and Sirius XM, among others, and is the co-author of a public service book on voting technology.

 She is a Concord resident and a graduate of Brown University.